 An Online Website Builder

-Remember when we said that domain name and web hosting are the first must-haves to build your own website?
+Remember when we said that domain name and web hosting are the first must-haves to build your website?
 Nobody can escape that rule.
 Fortunately, many website builders can help you get that done.

 If You Do Not Have One

 Website builders offer different packages for providing a domain name.
 Some providers allow you to use a cheap domain name, such as yourname.websitebuilder.com, instead of yourname.com.
-Meanwhile, another website builder may offer one year of free domain name registration if you choose to subscribe to an annual plan with them.
+Meanwhile, another website builder may offer one year of free domain name registration if you subscribe to an annual plan with them.

 If You Do Have One

 Then you are one step ahead; nobody can steal away your name.
-Of course, if you already purchased a domain name, you can still register with it to any website builder.
+Of course, if you have already purchased a domain name, you can still register with it for any website builder.
 That gives you two options: 1) You can replace your old domain name provider with the website builder’s.
 2) You could stay with your current domain name provider and forward the domain to your website builder account.
 Your current domain registrar may help you set this up.

 Web Hosting